Can you really change your life in 15 minutes a day?

 Now, before we finish, and you tell me in the comments below how you intend to change your life in 15 minutes a day, let me share a funny story.

-When I first started this idea, 4:30am was the only time I had available.
-I was so tired, and so wanted to hit that snooze, but I craved change.
+When I first started this idea, 4:30am was the only time I had available for yoga.
+I was so tired (and had two small children), and so wanted to hit that snooze, but I craved change, so I’d get up and strike my poses. .

 One morning I was so tired I was falling asleep in my warrior pose.
 I couldn’t understand why I felt so exhausted.
 It was only at the end of the yoga that I checked the time on my clock.
 It was 1:30 am!!!
 For some reason, I’d set my alarm for the wrong time.